 Foreign Transaction Fee | None |

-- Miles boost: Spend $30,000 on purchases to earn 15,000 MQMs ; get an additional 15,000 MQMs and bonus miles once you hit $60,000, $90,000, and $120,000 in annual spending.
-The first $30,000 in spending is enough to get your Silver Medallion status when combined with your 10,000-MQM welcome bonus.
+- Status boost: Spend $30,000 on purchases to earn 15,000 Medallion Qualification Miles (MQMs); get an additional 15,000 MQMs and bonus miles once you hit $60,000, $90,000, and $120,000 in annual spending.
+You can achieve Silver Status once you reach 25,000 MQMs and $3,000 Medallion Qualification Dollars (MQD) or an MQD Waiver.
 Silver Status comes with the chance to earn 7 MQMs per dollar spent with Delta; you’ll also enjoy unlimited complimentary upgrades to First Class or Delta Comfort+, free checked bags, priority check-in, and a host of other perks.

 - Delta Sky Club access: Delta Sky Club airport lounges offer perks like complimentary drinks and beverages, free Wi-Fi, and entertainment, including satellite TV.
-With Sky Club access comes entry not only to Delta lounges but also to more than 250 partner lounges worldwide.
+With Sky Club, access comes with entry not only to Delta lounges but also to more than 250 partner lounges worldwide.
+You also receive two Delta Sky Club one-time guest passes.

 - Centurion Lounge access: If you book a Delta flight with your Delta SkyMiles Reserve Card, you receive complimentary access to The Centurion Lounge or to Escape Lounge - The Centurion Studio Partner.

-- Companion certificate: Each year upon renewing your card, you’ll also receive a companion ticket.
-This ticket could provide a round-trip domestic flight in First Class, Delta Comfort+, or the main cabin for just the cost of fees, taxes, and baggage charges.
-Fees are capped at $75 for round-trip domestic flights with itineraries that have as many as four flight segments.
+- Companion certificate: Each year, upon renewing your card, you’ll also receive a companion ticket.
+This ticket could provide a round-trip domestic First Class, Delta Comfort+, or main cabin flight for just the cost of fees, taxes, and baggage charges.
+Fees are capped at $75 for round-trip domestic flights with itineraries with as many as four flight segments.

-- Trip cancellation and interruption insurance: If your flight is canceled because of sudden illness, inclement weather, jury duty, or even terrorist activities, you’ll be entitled to up to $10,000 of reimbursement.
+- Trip cancellation and interruption insurance: If your flight is canceled because of sudden illness, inclement weather, jury duty, or even terrorist activities, you’ll be entitled to up to $10,000 of reimbursement.3

-- Trip delay insurance: If your flight is delayed more than 6 hours, you can also be reimbursed for up to $500 in unexpected expenses per trip.
+- Trip delay insurance: If your flight is delayed more than 6 hours, you can also be reimbursed for up to $500 in unexpected expenses per trip.2

 - Note that enrollment or activation may be required for select benefits.